gormrs/iot-core/README.md

 7. Enjoy!

 ## Get commands to try

-GET command http://localhost:8080/api/vehicles/${latitude}/${longitude} Input a latitude an get busses in 1km radius
+http://localhost:8080/api/vehicles/${latitude}/${longitude} Input a latitude an get busses in 1km radius

 http://localhost:8080/api/vehicles/ping Test if you can get data